nro-bot/aprilhunt/index.md

 - What if I want to write puzzles, but don't know how to start?

+You should join us!
 Fill out the contact form :D

 ---